 The role of tech BA implies possessing both hard and soft skills.
 Business Analysts need to research, analyze, review, and structure a vast amount of data, document and present it using varied formats to the clients and project team members.

 The essence of a Business Analyst is to align IT solutions with business operations.
-According to it, the skills required to successfully and efficiently perform this functionality incorporate:
+So, to successfully and efficiently perform this functionality, the core competencies for a Business Analyst incorporate:

 On top of that, BAs should always master the experience with the professional software tools, be aware of the industry best practices, have a good business structure understanding, and improve their Unified Modeling Language competencies.
 With such an arsenal of skills, BAs can expand their roles to enhance business results.